Why Traditional Bunion Surgery Should be Avoided

 Everyone is different.
 A person’s activity level, age, health, diet, and lifestyle are all factors to consider when thinking about different types of foot surgery.
 Younger, more active people might be more suited for a procedure that would not be ideal for someone who is older and less active.

-Younger patients must maintain movement in the big toe to re-establish the natural anatomy of the forefoot.
-In older patients, a procedure that fuses the joint, rendering it immobile, is often considered.
+Younger patients must maintain movement in the big toe to re-establish the natural position of the forefoot.
+In older patients, a conventional procedure that fuses the joint, rendering it immobile, is often considered.
 At Northwest Surgery Center, we do not perform open foot procedures.

 Most traditional bunion procedures will limit the range of motion of the big toe.
-This restriction is not desirable for people who want to remain active throughout their lives.
+Unfortunately, this restriction is not desirable for people who want to remain active throughout their lives.

 The Severity of the Foot Problem

-In one surgical procedure for less severe bunions, a ‘V’ shape is cut into the joint of the big toe; this allows the surgeon to straighten the toe, but requires the insertion of a screw into the joint to keep the toe in place.
+In one surgical procedure for less severe bunions, a “V” shape is cut into the joint of the big toe; this allows the surgeon to straighten the toe, but requires the insertion of a screw into the joint to keep the toe in place.
 (To be clear, we do use a “V” shaped cut to straighten the toe.
 However, our method does not utilize a screw.
 It is wrapped in a particular way by our doctors so that it heals correctly.)

-As you can see, traditional foot surgery is terrible in many ways.
+As you can see, traditional foot surgery is undesirable in many ways.
 So what’s a person to do?
-There is a much safer, virtually painless alternative that replaces months of recovery and often life-long consequences.
+There is a much better, much less painful alternative that also significantly reduces recovery time.